How to Write a Resume for Atlassian

 Strong

-Designed and shipped a real-time collaborative board view for a project management tool that enabled 15,000+ teams to visualize work across sprints, increasing daily active usage by 34% and reducing the average number of status update meetings per team from 5 to 2 per week.
+Designed and shipped a real-time collaborative board view for a project management tool that enabled 15,000+ teams to visualize work across sprints, increasing daily active usage by 34% and reducing average status-update meetings per team from 5 to 2 per week.

 Weak